Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/sceaduinar.md

 abilities_mid:
   - name: "Void Child"
     desc: "  Sceaduinars have neither souls nor the ability to create.
-A sceaduinar is immune to effects that target a soul (such as bind soul or resurrect) or that require knowledge of a creature's identity (such as scrying), and critically fails [[Crafting]] checks."
+A sceaduinar is immune to effects that target a soul (such as bind soul or resurrect) or that require knowledge of a creature's identity (such as scrying), and critically fails [[compendium/skills.md#Crafting|Crafting]] checks."
   - name: "Wing Flash"
-    desc: "⬲ __Trigger__ A creature attempts a melee attack against a sceaduinar or an __Effect__  [[Acrobatics]] check to [Tumble Through](../../rules/actions/tumble-through.md) the sceaduinar's space; The sceaduinar flexes its wings to emit a brief pulse of negative energy that deals 4d6 (4d6) negative damage to the triggering creature (DC 22 basic Reflex save)."
+    desc: "⬲ __Trigger__ A creature attempts a melee attack against a sceaduinar or an __Effect__  [[compendium/skills.md#Acrobatics|Acrobatics]] check to [Tumble Through](../../rules/actions/tumble-through.md) the sceaduinar's space; The sceaduinar flexes its wings to emit a brief pulse of negative energy that deals 4d6 (4d6) negative damage to the triggering creature (DC 22 basic Reflex save)."
 abilities_bot:
   - name: "Drain Life"
     desc: " ([[necromancy]], [[occult]]);  When the sceaduinar damages a living creature with its jaws [[Strike]], the sceaduinar gains 5 temporary Hit Points and the creature must succeed at a DC 25 Fortitude save or become [[rules/conditions.md#Drained|drained 1]].
 Further damage dealt to the creature by the sceaduinar increases the [[rules/conditions.md#Drained|drained]] value by 1 on a failed save, to a maximum of [[rules/conditions.md#Drained|drained 4]]."